squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 Back to selecting objects for removal.
 Obviously it is not possible to check every object in the cache every time we need to remove some of them.
 We can only check a small subset each time.
-The way in which this is implemented is very different between Squid-1.1 and Squid-2.

-=== Squid 1.1 ===

-The Squid cache storage is implemented as a hash table with some number of "hash buckets."
-Squid-1.1 scans one bucket at a time and sorts all the objects in the bucket by their LRU age.
-Objects with an LRU age over the threshold are removed.
-The scan rate is adjusted so that it takes approximately 24 hours to scan the entire cache.
-The store buckets are randomized so that we don't always scan the same buckets at the same time of the day.

-This algorithm has some flaws.
-Because we only scan one bucket, there are going to be better candidates for removal in some of the other 16,000 or so buckets.
-Also, the qsort() function might take a non-trivial amount of CPU time, depending on how many entries are in each bucket.

-=== Squid 2 ===

-For Squid-2 we eliminated the need to use qsort() by indexing cached objects into an automatically sorted linked list.
-Every time an object is accessed, it gets moved to the top of the list.
+Every time an object is accessed, it gets moved to the top of a list.
 Over time, the least used objects migrate to the bottom of the list.
 When looking for objects to remove, we only need to check the last 100 or so objects in the list.
 Unfortunately this approach increases our memory usage because of the need to store three additional pointers per cache object.
-But for Squid-2 we're still ahead of the game because we also replaced plain-text cache keys with MD5 hashes.
+We also use cache keys with MD5 hashes.

 == What are private and public keys? ==